allytrope/variant-analysis/README.md

 ## Running

-The starting point for running this tool is to first navigate to the directory `workflow`.
-Inside is a file called `Snakefile`.
-Running `snakemake` on the command line will call this file.
+Running `snakemake` directly within the project's main directory on the command line will initiate the program by calling `workflow/Snakefile`.

 For running on a SGE cluster, the following command can be issued from the directory that contains the `Snakefile`:
 `snakemake --use-conda --cluster "qsub -V -b n -cwd -N smk_variant -o smk_variant.output.log -e smk_variant.error.log" -j 100`